-Bay View Tragedy: More than 300 attended the 128th Anniversary Commemoration of the Bay View Tragedy held annually in May of each year, honoring the seven who were shot and killed by the state militia while in a rally for the eight-hour day.
-We contracted with the Milwaukee Public Theatre and the Milwaukee Mask and Puppet Theatre to stage a dramatic re-enactment of the tragic incident and this has helped to increase the interest and attendance in this annual event.
-This event has become a popular tradition, attracting as many as a dozen political leaders.
-Most importantly, it reminds us that the fight for the eight-hour-day was a bloody one and continues to this present day.
+Bay View Tragedy: More than 300 attended the 130th Anniversary Commemoration of the Bay View Tragedy in May.
+This popular and traditional event honors the seven who were shot and killed by the state militia while in a rally for the eight-hour day.
+The Milwaukee Public Theatre and the Milwaukee Mask and Puppet Theatre staged a dramatic re-enactment of the tragic incident, us that the fight for the eight-hour-day was a bloody one and continues.

-Frank P. Zeidler Academic Awards: Thanks to donations made to our Legacy Fund, the Society was able to provide again this year a $500 award for an undergraduate paper on labor history involving the political aftermath from the Bay View Tragedy.
-This award is made annually to both an undergraduate and graduate paper to encourage academic research in labor history in Wisconsin.
-Already one of the papers has been published into book form.
+Frank P. Zeidler Academic Awards: Thanks to donations made to our Legacy Fund, the Society was able to provide again this year a $1,000 award for a graduate academic paper.
+This years’ award went to Matthew Kearney, a graduate student at the University of Wisconsin—Madison for his paper on the Wisconsin Uprising of 2011.
+This award is made annually for undergraduate and/or graduate papers to encourage academic research in labor history in Wisconsin.

-Communications and Media: Our online newsletter comes out monthly – more often when news requires it – and has become a popular and well-read tool to get our message out.
+Communications and Media: Our online newsletter comes out monthly – more often when news requires it – and has won a high percentage of “opens.”
 If you are interested in receiving the newsletter, send an email to firstname.lastname@example.org.
-Meanwhile, we continue to publish our printed newsletter on a quarterly basis.
-We are able to keep our website up-to-date and it has become a valuable resource for our members and other interested parties for information about Wisconsin labor history.
-Website link: http://wisconsinlaborhistory.org.
+We also publish our printed newsletter on a quarterly basis.
+We are revamping our website to make it even more accessible as a valuable resource for our members and other interested parties.

 Looking ahead: The WLHS Board of Directors has pledged to invest in building for the future.
-In the next two years, we will continue all of the activities we carried on during the two years, plus others.
-For example, we will be organizing our archives to assure that they will be accessible for historians and others, as well as to up-grade our website.
+We will be organizing our archives to assure that they will be accessible for historians and others, as well as to up-grade our website.